MichaelRCruz/thoughts/README.md

 Notice how the last lifecycle listed contains only symbols `2, 0, 1`.
 Each supposed data structure has been contracted down by a mathematical factor of five which we'll consider the base unit in this little thought experiment.
 Remember this is just an illustration. :)

 > The anti-pattern here being a product of 5 distributed back through the lifecycle which serves no purpose other than to reinforce the symbolism and notation.
+Top down!

 #### `0` and `1`
 The last detail on the contraction is the `0` and `1`.
 These each will represent null state and error state respectively.
 The symbol, `1`, was chosen because it represents "half-baked" state or _nearly_ no state at all, but ultimately has value and meaning despite the name error.